-BA199B Leadership Development
+BA199B/ED120 Leadership Development 3 credits (3 lec hrs/wk)

-3 credits (3 lec hrs/wk) This course has as its central focus the development of leadership skills, designed to provide a basic understanding of leadership group dynamics theory and to assist the student in developing a personal philosophy of leadership, an awareness of the moral and ethical responsibilities of leadership, and an awareness of one's own style of leadership.
+This course is designed to provide a basic understanding of leadership and group dynamics theory and to assist the student in developing a personal philosophy of leadership, an awareness of the moral and ethical responsibilities of leadership, and an awareness of one's own style of leadership.
 The course will integrate readings from the humanities, classic works of literature, contemporary multicultural writings, and experimental learning exercises with readings and discussions of traditional leadership theories.